radhika2104/spotify/README.md

 ## User Registeration
 By default only those users which are allowed by developer in spotify's developer app's user access are allowed to access the app.To know more follow - https://developer.spotify.com/documentation/web-api/guides/development-extended-quota-modes

+## Notes for Maintenance and Updates

+- It is important to update dependencies specially vite in order to know complete explanation of errors
+- For any changes in URL or user registeration, update to be made in spotify developer account